flyinacres/notebook_env/README.md

 - **Imports**: parses your notebook's code via Python's `ast` module to find every top-level import.
 - **Installed packages**: correlates each import against your live environment (`pip freeze` plus `importlib.metadata`) to find matching package names and versions.
 Package name resolution is dynamic — it queries what's actually installed rather than relying solely on a hardcoded map, so it correctly handles cases where the import name differs from the PyPI package name (e.g. `sklearn` → `scikit-learn`) even for packages not explicitly listed in this tool.
+- **Guarded / optional imports**: imports found inside `try/except` or `if/else` blocks are tracked separately from unconditional ones.
+If a package is only ever imported conditionally, its manifest entry is commented out and labeled as an optional dependency rather than pinned as a hard requirement — regardless of whether that package happens to be installed in your own environment.
+If the same package is _also_ imported unconditionally somewhere else in the notebook, it's treated as required.
+- **Dynamic imports (literal form)**: `importlib.import_module("pkg")`, `from importlib import import_module; import_module("pkg")`, aliased forms of both, and bare `__import__("pkg")` are resolved when the argument is a string literal, and treated the same as a normal import.
+When the argument isn't a literal (e.g. a variable or config value), the tool can't know what's being imported — it emits a diagnostic warning instead of guessing.
 - **Optional extras promotion**: if a submodule import matches a package's declared `Provides-Extra` metadata (e.g. `import umap.plot`), the manifest entry is promoted to include that extra (`umap-learn[plot]==...`), with a visible notice printed when this happens.
 - **Hardware-tagged builds**: flags packages with build-specific version tags (e.g. `torch==2.3.1+cu121`) and checks whether your notebook already specifies a download index for them.
 - **GPU/accelerator usage**: if your notebook imports `torch`, `tensorflow`, or `jax`, checks whether an active GPU/MPS/TPU accelerator was available in your session for that specific framework.

 This tool also supports a **batch mode** for scanning many notebooks at once (a course, a team's repo).
-See Batch Mode below — it's newer and less battle-tested than single-notebook mode; read the Known Issues section before relying on it.
+See Batch Mode below — it's newer and less battle-tested than single-notebook mode; read the Known limitations section before relying on it.

 ## Required workflow